FFxiv 30 Day

 4. By volunteering, you're only expected to deliver one singular prize piece for this challenge.
 However, we do tend to have a couple of winners carried over from previous years whose artists were not able to complete the work for various reasons (it happens, no shame!).
-If you have a hankerin' to complete more than one piece, let me know and I'll assign you to one of the remaining winners still waiting for art.
+If you have a hankerin' to complete more than one piece let me know and I'll assign you to one of the remaining winners still waiting for art from last year.

 5. You'll be added to our volunteer artist's discord for support from our fellow volunteer artists, easy communication with me, etc. We've got you!

 For some further context, I'm an Art Director IRL.
 It is my job to work with creatives every day, organize their work, give them direction, make sure that their work falls within the requirements, and to advocate for them.
 I was also raised by artists and have a very personal understanding of the value of time when it comes to producing art, and the importance of learning to advocate for yourself as a commissioned artist, asking for payment to go the extra mile instead of going there for free.
 At its heart, my suggestion to keep your prize piece on the more simple side ("simple" for you, whatever that looks like) is anchored in a desire to provide you with some opportunity to upsell your work a little bit if you want to - start with a nice black and white for free and offer the option to colorize it at your normal rates.
 That being said, you're welcome to put in as much time and detail into your final prize piece as you'd like.